Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 A. Acute (for few days or few weeks): usually caused by infections

-• Recent Gut infection, such as Viral gastroenteritis, symptoms usually include recent diarrhea, vomiting, nausea, and maybe low-grade fever. infection can be viral, bacterial, parasitic, or protozoal. learn more HERE.
+• Recent Gut infection, such as Viral gastroenteritis, symptoms usually include recent diarrhea, vomiting, nausea, and maybe low-grade fever.
+Infection can be viral, bacterial, parasitic, or protozoal.
+Learn more HERE.

-• Recent Infections elsewhere: any infection elsewhere outside your gut can also lead to anorexia, nausea, and maybe vomiting. symptoms vary according to the type of infection you have. common infections include flu, cold, urinary tract infection, sinusitis… etc.
+• Recent Infections elsewhere: any infection elsewhere outside your gut can also lead to anorexia, nausea, and maybe vomiting.
+Symptoms vary according to the type of infection you have.
+Common infections include flu, cold, urinary tract infection, sinusitis… etc.

-B. Chronic (usually more than 4 weeks):
+B. Chronic (usually more than four weeks):

 • Co-existing Gastritis, GERD, or Peptic ulcer disease: the major symptoms is epigastric pain or heartburn associated with meals.